OfferUp Review: Is It Worth It to Sell Your Stuff?

 The Disadvantage of OfferUp: Getting Paid After a Sale

-Payment between the buyer and seller isn’t central to the app, which means you’ll have to deal with cash.
-While the app is great for communication and ease of listing your items, it (like Craigslist) lacks a way for buyers to pay sellers electronically easily.
+Payment between the buyer and seller isn’t central to the app, so you’ll have to deal with cash.
+While the app is excellent for communication and ease of listing your items, it (like Craigslist) lacks a way for buyers to pay sellers electronically.

 If there are any problems or disputes after the sale is made, it’s out of OfferUp’s hands.
 They don’t have any refund policies or a way to help with disputes or payment issues.
 However, there is some protection for purchases that are shipped to buyers.

 Most transactions between parties should go relatively smoothly.
-This is assuming all questions have been accurately answered, and the buyer understands what he/she is purchasing.
+This assumes all questions have been accurately answered and the buyer understands what he/she is purchasing.

 This is why it’s so important to have clear photos.
-For whatever reason, if you can’t convey the item accurately in the photos, you should write that in the description.
-Then reiterate it to the buyer.
+If you can’t convey the item accurately in the photos, you should write that in the description and reiterate it to the buyer.

 Agree On the Final Price of the Item Before Meeting